Export Promotion Bureau (Bangladesh): Establishment

 It traces its origin to the Export Promotion organization formed when Bangladesh was still East Pakistan in 1962.
-Initial proclamations were made on August 20 and November 8, 1975.
+Initial proclamations were made on 20 August and 8 November 1975.
 The Export Promotion Bureau Ordinance was enacted in 1977 and consequently EPB was established.

 Structure

 EPB headquarter is in Dhaka, with regional offices in Chittagong, Khulna and Rajshahi.

 In addition, there are branch offices in Sylhet, Comilla and Narayangonj.

 The EPB consists of multiple divisions: